TobiasgutPrivat/AutoAlteration/ReadMe.md

 Roadmap Customblock Alterations:
 1. Issue with air mode
-2. Issue Altering of EmbeddedBlocks don't appear ingame as embedded (can be done first) A Thought -> For Customblocks, it could be defined that the ones from AutoAlt do have unique names, and for mapspecific the Path would be included
+2. Issue Altering of EmbeddedBlocks don't appear ingame as embedded (can be done first) A Thought -> For Customblocks, it could be defined that the ones from AutoAlt do have unique names, and for mapspecific the Path would be included, mapspecific should not need to be matching to Vanilla Blocks
 3. Opt.
 Solution for StaticModel-customblocks

 Opt.: